Areas of Expertise

 About Paul Litton

-Paul Litton joined the faculty in 2006.
-He received a J.D. and Ph.D. from the University of Pennsylvania, where he studied through the University’s Joint Program in Law and Philosophy and was awarded the Lynn Lukens Moore Prize in Jurisprudence by the Law School.
+Paul Litton was named permanent dean of Mizzou Law in May 2023 after serving as interim dean since July 2022.
+He joined the Mizzou faculty in 2006.
+He received a JD and PhD from the University of Pennsylvania, where he studied through the University’s Joint Program in Law and Philosophy and was awarded the Lynn Lukens Moore Prize in Jurisprudence by the Law School.
 He was law clerk to Chief Justice Deborah T. Poritz of the New Jersey Supreme Court, serving a second term as the Court’s death penalty law clerk.
 From 2004 to 2006 he was a fellow in the Department of Clinical Bioethics within the National Institutes of Health.

 Latest News Featuring Paul Litton